olsonjeffery/dualpower/README.md

 - Wayland, [Niri][5], and [noctalia-shell][4] make up the core user experience
   - Niri keybinds are slightly customized from Niri defaults and integrate with noctalia-shell actions
+  - A `gruvbox` style theme is used, but swapping out the yellows/greens for reds and oranges for blues
 - [Kanshi][3] is installed and running via Niri
   - It is inert by default; you will need to provide your own `~/.config/kanshi/config` based on your monitor setup(s)
-- [NeoVim] & [LaziVim] with some additional tweaks for the author's preferred workflow
+- [NeoVim][6] & [LazyVim][7] with some additional tweaks for the author's preferred workflow
   - rainbow brackets
   - autosave upon exiting insert mode, window/buffer change, etc